 Angioplasty opens the narrowed arteries supplying the wound area, restoring the blood flow that the body needs to heal damaged tissue.
 Without adequate circulation, wound dressings alone are rarely sufficient.
 By improving blood flow through a minimally invasive procedure, Dr. Anwer gives the wound the biological conditions it needs to begin closing.
 Most patients treated at LPVI in Houston notice measurable wound progress within two to four weeks of successful angioplasty.

 Most patients notice early healing progress within two to four weeks of angioplasty as circulation to the wound area improves.
-The wound edges begin to show new tissue formation and the wound bed becomes healthier in colour.
+The wound edges begin to show new tissue formation and the wound bed becomes healthier in color.
 Full closure depends on the wound size and the patient's overall health.
 Dr. Anwer will arrange follow-up imaging to confirm blood flow and work with your wound care team.
 The majority of patients at LPVI in Houston see meaningful healing progress within the first month.

 Dr. Anwer treats non-healing wounds caused by vascular disease at LPVI clinics in Houston and Webster, serving patients from Pasadena, Baytown, League City, Clear Lake, and Pearland.
 Angioplasty for wound healing is covered by Medicare and most major insurance plans.
 Patients across Greater Houston choose Dr. Anwer because he is Stanford Fellowship trained and addresses the root vascular cause of non-healing wounds rather than treating the surface alone.